Planar triangulations, bridgeless planar maps and Tamari intervals: Bijections to other combinatorial structures

 We first introduce a function on nodes of a sticky tree, which is useful in both bijections that we describe in the following.
 Let $S$ be a sticky tree, its \tdef{certificate-counting} function $c$ maps nodes of $S$ to values in $\mathbb{N}_+$, and for a node $u$ in $S$, its value $c(u)$ is the number of nodes whose certificate is $u$.

 A \tdef{Dyck path} is a path $D$ on $\mathbb{N}^2$ composed by up steps $u=(1,1)$ and down steps $d=(-1,1)$ that starts and finishes on the $x$-axis while crossing to the negative side.
 It is clear that Dyck paths have even length.
 A Dyck path can also be seen as a word in the alphabet $\{u,d\}$.
 We say that the $i^{\rm th}$ up step $u_i$ is \tdef{matched} with a down step $d_j$ in $D$ if the factor $D_i$ of $D$ between $u_i$ and $d_j$ (excluding $u_i$ and $d_j$) is also a Dyck path.
 We denote by $\ell_D(i)$ the length of $D_i$.
-The \tdef{Tamari lattice} of order $n$ is a partial order $\preceq_T$ defined on the set of Dyck paths of length $2n$, where we have $D \preceq_T E$ for two Dyck paths $D$ and $E$ if and only if $\ell_D(i) \leq \ell_E(i)$ for all $1 \leq i \leq n$, and in this case, the pair $[D,E]$ is called an \tdef{interval} $[D,E]$ of the Tamari lattice.
+The \tdef{Tamari lattice} of order $n$ is a partial order $\preceq_T$ defined on the set of Dyck paths of length $2n$, where we have $D \preceq_T E$ for two Dyck paths $D$ and $E$ if and only if $\ell_D(i) \leq \ell_E(i)$ for all $1 \leq i \leq n$, and in this case, the pair $[D,E]$ is called an \tdef{interval} $[D,E]$ of the Tamari lattice of order $n$.
+We say that the size of $[D,E]$ is $n$ in this case.
+Geometrically, it means that, if for both $D$ and $E$ we draw a horizontal ray from the middle of their $i^{th}$ up step until it touches the same Dyck path again, then the ray can extend longer on $E$ than on $D$.
 Our definition of the Tamari lattice here is not the standard one, but is an equivalent according to Proposition~5 in \cite{bousquet-fusy-preville}.
+We also refer readers to \cite{bousquet-fusy-preville} for a more standard and geometric definition illustrated therein.

 We now introduce the related notion of \emph{synchronized intervals} here.
 We first define the \tdef{type} $Type(D)$ of a Dyck path $D$ of length $2n$ as follows: it is a word $w$ of length $n-1$ in two letter $N$ and $E$ such that $w_i=N$ if the $i^{\rm th}$ up step of $D$ is followed by a down step, and $w_i=E$ otherwise.
 A Tamari interval $I = [D_1,D_2]$ is \tdef{synchronized} if $Type(D_1)=Type(D_2)$.
-Geometrically, it is equivalent to say that down steps of $D_1$ and $D_2$ occupies the same set of lines.
+Geometrically, it is equivalent to say that down steps of $D_1$ and $D_2$ occupy the same set of lines.
 See Figure~\ref{fig:decorated-sticky} for an example of a synchronized interval.
 More details of synchronized intervals can be found in \cite{PRV2014extension, nonsep}.